 Also known as the Conway Circuit, this walk is one of the best things to do in Airlie Beach if you need a little dose of nature.

 The start of this trail is actually in nearby Proserpine and ends in Airlie Beach (or vice versa) and it is a 27km circuit.

 This is the perfect spot to escape the hustle and bustle of town, especially during the holidays when it can get quite hectic.

-There is no rule to say you have to do the entire 27km circuit so you can do portions of the trail and come back the same way you started if you want something a little shorter.
+Hiking the entire 27km circuit is quite a commitment, so you can just walk portions of the trail if you want something a little shorter.

-The trail will take you through the lush rainforest and along different streams throughout the walk as well.
+The trail will take you through the lush rainforest and along different streams.

 If you do opt for the full circuit you’ll find yourself with some pretty steep climbs but be gifted with incredible viewpoints along the way.

 The Whitsunday Great Walk is actually part of a larger series of trails that can be done over 3-4 days while camping.
 To camp along the way, permits are required.

 There are several water tanks on the trail for refilling water bottles.
 But water should be treated before use.